SteveBurkert/firebase-dynamic-link-issue-example/README.md

 # firebase-zombie-user-example

 Minimal example of an issue related to the firebase android sdk.
 This repo only intents to showcase the problem and has no further usage.

 Dependencies:

 firebase authentication:
 firebase bom:

-## How to reproduce the problem

-1. start the app
-2. sign in using test credentials
-3. sign in anonymously _over_ the current account

-Watch the logs while doing so.
-The app will sign in anonymously on first app start.
-The logs will reflect that.
-After you signed in with a "real" (although test) account, the app will display the status and variables given by the sdk.
-It will also display the authentication provider, used by this account.

-What to expect after signing in anonymously over the current account?

-The sdk will return that the current user is not an anonymously signed in user, although it is.
-The current provider will be 'firebase'.
+## HowTo

+This example application demonstrates a normal registration flow.

+The app is started in a new session and FirebaseAuth will be initialized.
+Afterwards the user gets signed in anonymously, if there is no current registration.

+Now the user can sign in using a "real" provider and it's account will be linked to the previous anonymous account.

+So far, so simple.

+To get the app in an invalid state, one has to do the steps above and now sign in anonymously OVER the current "real" account.
+Although this seems wrong, the sign in will succeed, but the newly created anon account will

+- return FALSE for 'isAnonymous'
+- only contain 1 provider: firebase

+Since our logic checks, that you can only log in / sign in, if `FirebaseUser.isAnonymous` is `TRUE`, we can never sign in again, without logging out the user first.